leeunam/leeunam/README.md

 - 💻I worked as a digital marketing strategist, specializing in content creation.

-- 💡 Curiosity: I can communicate with different groups of people and I have been editing videos for over 3 years
+- 💡 Curiosity: I can communicate with different groups of people and I have been editing videos for over 3 years.
 <p align="left">
 </p>